31 Aug Pocket WiFi for Travel: A Tep Wireless Review

 Bottom line, using my phone to access the Internet is just ridiculous and wasted money.
 Obviously I could just try to find accommodation and cafés that have Wi-Fi, but sometimes you just want Wi-Fi when walking down the street.
 In some countries it’s really difficult to find places that offer free Wi-Fi and some airports make you pay to access the Internet.
 Often these hotspots can be difficult to connect to or the connection is stupidly slow.

-So then I started looking at other options and the most obvious one is using a pocket Wi-Fi device.
-Step in, Tep Wireless.
+So then I started looking at other options and the most obvious one is using a portable Wi-Fi device.
+Step in, Tep Wireless, which offers Portable WiFi in Europe.

 So what’s this Tep Wireless All About?